Where is the PUD building fiber and how do I know if I am eligible?

 What does it cost per month?

-The PUD operates open access networks.
+The PUD operates an open access network.
 That means that any qualified provider can offer services over the network.
 The PUD currently works with a handful of local service providers on our legacy wholesale network.
 A list of these providers is available here.
 Service can also be obtained directly from the PUD.

 Business Internet service starts at $100/month for 1/1Gbps speeds and includes a static IP address for PCI compliance and a 1Gbps Wifi router.
 More info in the Services tab at the top.